Kamil-K/Machine-Learning-ND_Capstone/README.md

 ### Sample final results

+The models results - accuracies are:
+- **Approach 1: 0.8805** for the Support Vector Machines based on Histogram of Orientation Gradients features
+- **Approach 2: 0.9916** for the Convolutional Neural Networks based on AlexNet and Transfer Learning from ImageNet dataset

-Sample on test images of detection and classification as well as final precision and recall of aircraft and bird class are presented below.
+For approach 2 with CNN Transfer Learning based on AlexNet sample on test images of detection and classification as well as final precision and recall of aircraft and bird class are presented below.

  **Approach 2 - Transfer Learning applied on AlexNet CNN:**